Arosi language: Minor Sentences

 A minor sentence does not include a predicate.
 Minor sentences are interjections, yes-no Sentences, as well as Equational and descriptive sentences.

 Interjections

 Interjections are most often verbs or nouns.
 When acting as an appellative, the 2nd person pronoun is used (regardless of the addition of -na).
 Other interjections that are commonly used are kaia 'I do not know' and bwaia 'I do not understand'.

 Yes-No

 The next type of minor sentence is the yes-no sentence.
 These are questions that can be answered with 'yes' or 'no', in Arosi io and 'ai'a, respectively.
 An example of a yes-no sentence is 'o tauaro?
 Io!
 'Are you working?
 Yes!'.

 Equational and Descriptive

-he third type of minor sentence is the Equational and Descriptive sentence, which exists primarily due to the fact that there is no copula (any verb "to be") in Arosi.
+he third type of minor sentence is the Equational and Descriptive sentence, which exists primarily because there is no copula (any verb "to be") in Arosi.
 Equational and descriptional sentences are used to show equality between two different things.